 There's a reason Steve Jobs famously took meetings on foot: Research shows that walking—epecially while exposed to fresh air—stimulates creative thinking and problem-solving.
 (A word to the wise: Taking a stroll is great for writer's block.)

 Skip the treadmill and take your run outdoors—and don't be surprised if you hit a personal best.
 One fascinating study found that a group who hiked for 45 minutes felt more awake, attentive, and less fatigued than a group that walked on a treadmill instead.
 (Scientists guess that the combination of a dynamic outdoor environment and the sedative effect of nature help a workout feel less difficult.)

 City dwellers are particularly prone to vitamin D deficiencies, which might manifest in seasonal depression, brain fog, and fatigue.
 Because sunlight stimulates our body's synthesis of vitamin D, just spending 10 minutes outside each day—even in the dead of winter—may relieve these symptoms.

 You might even live longer

-After observing 108,000 women over the course of eight years, Harvard researchers recently found that those who lived in green areas had a 12% lower death rate than those who lived in urban environments.
+After observing 108,000 women over the course of eight years, Harvard researchers found that those who lived in green areas had a 12% lower death rate than those who lived in urban environments.
 We're not suggesting that you move, city folks—but perhaps you might be inspired to log some regular time in nature.